capollux/blog/_posts/2017-03-21-Server-Setting-For-Rails-Application-With-rbenv-Nginx-Passenger-Capistrano-On-AWS-EC2-Ubuntu-16.04.md

 ### 2.6.
 Upload linked_files using capistrano-linked-files

-Excute deploy command:
+Run deploy command:
 ```console
 $ bundle exec cap production deploy
 ```

-Oops, the error is occurred like:
+The error is occurred like:
 ```console
 ERROR linked file /home/ubuntu/[my_app_name]/shared/config/application.yml does not exist on example.com
 ```

-But, don't worry.
-Capistrano make 'shared' folders when you excute deploy command, then you can upload 'linked_files'.
+But you must **run deploy command** to make 'shared' folder on the server, because the following command requires 'shared' folder.
+Capistrano make 'shared' folder when you run deploy command, so you can upload 'linked_files'.

 ```console
 $ bundle exec cap production linked_files:upload_files
 ```

 ## 3. Passenger & nginx